This classic German Chocolate Cake combines rich chocolate cake layers with a sweet coconut pecan filling and a dreamy

 German Chocolate Cake consists of a coconut pecan filling sandwiched between chocolate cake layers.
 Pretty simple, right?

-Now, traditional German Chocolate Cake is made using a lighter colored mild chocolate cake.
-I am a rich/dark chocolate kinda gal, so I’m using my favourite Chocolate Cake recipe as the base for this.
+Now, traditional this cake is made using a lighter colored mild chocolate cake.
+I am a rich/dark chocolate kinda gal, so I’m using my favorite Chocolate Cake recipe as the base for this.

 How do you make German Chocolate Cake?